arghyadeep-k/deno-password-checker/README.md

 });
 ```

-If you want the reason of failure you can use `checkPasswordWithResult` which
+If you want the reason of failure as well, you can use
-returns an object of type `VerificationResult`.
+`checkPasswordWithResult()` which returns an object of type
+`VerificationResult`.

 ```typescript
 interface VerificationResult {